ooples/OoplesFinance.YahooFinanceAPI/README.md

 Patreon: [https://patreon.com/cheatcountry](https://patreon.com/cheatcountry)

 ### Support or Contact

 Email me at cheatcountry@gmail.com for any help or support or to let me know of ways to further improve this library.
+### Support or Contact

+Email me at cheatcountry@gmail.com for any help or support or to let me know of ways to further improve this library.